-This ethical and sustainable procurement framework is our primary tool for influencing our suppliers and enabling them to demonstrate how they can work together with us to achieve true environmental, social, and economic sustainability.
+This sustainable procurement framework is our primary tool for influencing our suppliers and enabling them to demonstrate how they can work together with us to achieve true environmental, social, and economic sustainability.

-The framework also supports the requirements of the Public Services (Social Value) Act 2012 and contains nine core ethical and sustainable procurement principles that we want to promote and foster within our supply chain:
+The framework contains nine core sustainable procurement principles that we want to promote and foster within our supply chain.

-- net zero target and action plan
+- · Net zero target and action plan

-- recycling target
+- · Recycling target

-- · responsible consumption and production
+- · Responsible consumption and production

-- equality, diversity and inclusion (EDI) framework for staff and supply chain staff
+- Equality, diversity and inclusion (EDI) training for staff and supply chain staff

-- · staff access to wellbeing programmes
+- Staff access to wellbeing programmes

-- supporting and volunteering in local issues - · initiatives to reduce inequality in the workplace - real living wage - engaging small- and medium-sized enterprises (SMEs) and voluntary, community and social enterprises (VCSEs) in the supply chain.
+- · Supporting and volunteering in local issues - · Initiatives to reduce inequality in the workplace - · Real living wage - Engaging small- and medium-sized enterprises (SMEs) and voluntary, community and social enterprises (VCSEs) in the supply chain.

-These nine principles directly support the achievement of the United Nations Sustainable Development Goals (SDGs), which are designed to create a better world.
+These nine principles directly support the achievement of the United Nations Sustainable Development Goals (SDGS), which are designed to create a better world.

-There are 17 SDGs in total (illustrated on page 2), which can be split into three broad categories:
+There are 17 SDGs in total (illustrated below), which can be split into three broad categories:

-- · environmental sustainability
+- · Environmental sustainability

-- social sustainability
+- · Social sustainability

-- · economic sustainability.
+- · Economic sustainability

-Throughout this framework, we show how our nine ethical and sustainable procurement principles relate to these three categories and the SDGs.1
+Throughout this framework, we show how our nine sustainable procurement principles relate to these three categories and the SDGs.1

-$^{^{\}rm 1}$ Several relevant SDGs are pictured on each page, however there are significant interlinkages between the SDGs that mean these procurement principles impact more SDGs than pictured.
+1 Several relevant SDGs are pictured on each page, however there are significant interlinkages between the SDGs that mean these procurement principles impact more SDGs than pictured.